Alpine salamander: Conservation

-Alpine salamanders are not resilient to habitat changes— few terrestrial salamanders are— so risks of climate change altering their living spaces is severe.
+Alpine salamanders are not resilient to habitat changes (few terrestrial salamanders are), so risks of climate change altering their living spaces is severe.
 Although alpine salamanders are listed as Least Concern on IUCN Red List, their numbers are decreasing.
 Additionally, some subspecies of S. atra are in greater danger.
-Population numbers are declining in S. a. aurorae, for example.
+Population numbers are declining in S. a. aurorae.

 One of the greatest dangers to alpine salamanders overall is commercial deforestation in their habitats.
 Machinery like tractors or other forestry tools can compress the soil, eliminating some of the small insects that S. atra eat or eliminating potential nooks and burrows for them to use as shelters.
-Many scientists propose changes in the lumber industry as an attempt to heal these habitats.
-These salamanders may also change their morphology as global temperatures rise.
+Many scientists propose changes in the timber industry as an attempt to heal these habitats.
+The salamanders may also change their morphology as global temperatures rise.
 Amphibians and other organisms that do not internally regulate their body temperature may need adaption mechanisms to remain at ideal physiological temperatures in the face of changing climates.
-Other issues like acid rain or precipitation changes could prompt many animals, including alpine salamanders, to be forced into new habitats.
+Other issues like acid rain or precipitation changes could prompt many animals, including alpine salamanders, to be forced out of their habitat.
 Alpine salamanders play a crucial role in their ecosystems.
 There are already animal and ecosystem conservation laws in Europe, but many scholars recommend additional ones to protect the flora and fauna.

 Predators

 Due to their toxicity, as well as decreased concentration of animals at high altitudes, researchers are unsure of consistent predators for alpine salamanders with limited observation.
 These salamanders do move slowly, which could increase their risk of being caught.
-Generally, predators of the broad category of toxic Salamandra species can include birds, rats and snakes, as well as other, larger carnivorous mammals like raccoons, minks, wild boars and foxes.
+Generally, predators of the broad category of toxic Salamandra species can include birds, rats, and snakes, as well as other, larger carnivorous mammals like raccoons, mink, wild boar, and foxes.

 One notable predator of S. atra is young snakes.
 In particular, juvenile European adders (Vipera berus) pose a risk because they live at similarly high altitudes to alpine salamanders.
-S. atra have been suggested to make up just under half of these snakes' diets in some locations.
+S. atra has been suggested to make up just under half of these snakes' diets in some locations.
 They may hunt for alpine salamanders during early morning hours, when S. atra is most active.
-There also has been recorded evidence of these snakes swallowing alpine salamanders.
+There also has been evidence of these snakes recorded swallowing alpine salamanders.
 V. berus, alongside the grass snake (Natrix natrix), are noted predators of alpine salamanders in the Italian Alps.

 Feeding

 Male and female alpine salamanders have relatively similar diets.
 Some specific organisms they prey on include species such as beetles, snails, millipedes, and spiders, but alpine salamanders display preferences among prey.
 S. atra typically consume organisms from the Coleoptera and mollusca taxa.
 These taxa are the most crucial component of their diet.
 They also tend to eat larger prey since they themselves are larger salamanders.
-Such preference indicates a dimensional selectivity, in which the energy intake of prey consumption is maximized.
-Though alpine salamanders have definite dietary preferences, they have a substantial amount of variation in their diet that corresponds to their own optimized physical needs and prey-catching abilities.
+Such preference indicates a dimensional selectivity, in which the energy intake of prey consumption is maximised.
+Though alpine salamanders have definite dietary preferences, they have a substantial amount of variation in their diet that corresponds to their own optimal physical needs and prey-catching abilities.